 - Vanilla Extract- A must for all cheesecake recipes- it brings a little vanilla flavor!

-Can I make this keto cheesecake no carb?
+Can I make this a no carb cheesecake?

 Unless you all use cream cheese in the filling and avoid any type of crust, you’ll find it quite difficult to make a no carb cheesecake.

-If you’d like this to be a no carb cheesecake recipe, you could try using macadamia nuts instead of cashews.
+If you’d like this to have the lowest carbs possible, you could try using macadamia nuts instead of cashews.
 Again, they will contain negligible trace carbs.

-- To store: Pre-frozen cheesecake can later be stored in the refrigerator.
-Keep it in a sealable container, or covered in plastic wrap.
-Refrigerated cheesecake will keep well for up to 2 weeks.
+- To store: This recipe must always be stored in the refrigerator in either a sealable container or covered.
+It will keep well for up to 1 week.

-- Prepare your crust of choice into an 8 inch springform pan.
+- Prepare your graham cracker crust into an 8 inch springform pan.
 If leaving the cheesecake crustless, grease an 8-inch pan and set aside.